tdaylan/tdgu/README.md

 # tdgu
-TSGU is TD's gate into the Universe, mostly for my own bookkeeping.
+TDGU is TD's gate into the Universe, mostly for my own bookkeeping.
 It is a fairly useless repository for any other user.